-7.38 A mixture of uses in centres is essential to promote the diversity, vitality and viability of centres.
+7.37 A mixture of uses in centres is essential to promote the diversity, vitality and viability of centres.
 It is key to the success of a centre to have alongside A1 retail units, other uses, for example bars, restaurants, leisure, local services and hot food takeaways.
 It is however important that the main retail function of a centre is not undermined by an over concentration of these non A1 uses.

-7.39 Centres contain a wide range of uses, but their primary function and the use which underpins their economic vitality is almost always retailing.
+7.38 Centres contain a wide range of uses, but their primary function and the use which underpins their economic vitality is almost always retailing.
 It is therefore important to achieve a balance between uses in centres to ensure that the retail role is not undermined.
-This policy seeks to ensure that the main retail function is not undermined by a concentration of non A1 uses and that an over-concentration of uses such as hot-food takeaways does not occur.

-7.40 The principle of encouraging a diversity of uses in centres will ensure that they remain vibrant and successful into the future.
-More detail on the application of these policies is contained in the Shopping and Local Centres SPD.
+7.39 The principle of encouraging a diversity of uses in centres will ensure that they remain vibrant and successful into the future.
+The Shopping and Local Centres SPD provides detailed policies on the concentrations of specific uses within Centres.

-Policy TP24 Promotion of diversity of uses within centres
+Policy TP23 Promotion of diversity of uses within centres

-A diverse range of facilities and uses will be encouraged and supported in centres within the hierarchy, set out in Policy TP21, consistent with the scale and function of the centre, to meet people's day-to-day needs.
+A diverse range of facilities and uses will be encouraged and supported in centres within the hierarchy, set out in Policy TP20, consistent with the scale and function of the centre, to meet people's day-to-day needs.
 This will include:

 - Leisure uses.

 - Offices.

-- Restaurants, takeaways, pubs and bars.
+- Restaurants and takeaways.

 - Community uses.

 - Cultural facilities.

 - Tourist-related uses (including hotels).

 - Residential on upper floors where it provides good quality, well designed living environments.